kristoferlund/blog/src/content/blog/241113-ic-alloy.md

 You have seen how the threshold signature technology of ICP together with Ic-Alloy makes it super easy to interact with Ethereum from ICP smart contracts.

 Using Internet Computer lingo, we call these kinds of applications “[chain fusion](https://internetcomputer.org/chainfusion)” applications.
-By chain fusion we mean applications that seamlessly interact with multiple blockchains without the need for intermediaries.
+By chain fusion, we mean applications that seamlessly interact with multiple blockchains without the need for intermediaries.

 Examples of chain fusion use cases include:
 1. **Decentralized Exchanges (DEXs)**: Canisters can securely hold assets from multiple chains and facilitate trustless swaps between them.
 2. **Cross-Chain Messaging**: Canisters can send messages and trigger actions on other chains, enabling complex workflows and interoperability.
 3. **Multi-Asset Wallets**: Canisters can manage a diverse portfolio of assets across various blockchains, providing users with a unified interface for asset management.
-4. **Co-processing and off-chain computation**: Canisters can offload heavy computations to other chains, and use the results in their own computations.
+4. **Co-processing and off-chain computation**: Canisters can offload heavy computations to other chains and use the results in their own computations.
 5. **Autonomous agents and smart contracts**: Canisters can act as autonomous agents, interacting with other chains on behalf of users.

-Ic-Alloy comes with a collection of examples on how to perform common EVM operations, how to build wallets and even autonomous agents:
+Ic-Alloy comes with a collection of examples on how to perform common EVM operations, build wallets, and even create autonomous agents:
 1. [ic-alloy-toolkit](https://github.com/ic-alloy/ic-alloy-toolkit): A collection of examples on how to perform common EVM operations.
 [Live demo](https://u4yi6-xiaaa-aaaap-aib2q-cai.icp0.io)
 2. [ic-alloy-basic-wallet](https://github.com/ic-alloy/ic-alloy-basic-wallet): A basic Ethereum multi-user wallet.
 [Live demo](https://7vics-6yaaa-aaaai-ap7lq-cai.icp0.io)
-3. [ic-alloy-dca](https://github.com/ic-alloy/ic-alloy-dca): A semi autonomous agent, swapping tokens on Uniswap for you.
+3. [ic-alloy-dca](https://github.com/ic-alloy/ic-alloy-dca): A semi-autonomous agent, swapping tokens on Uniswap for you.

 **Let's build!**